top of page

 Here at Tester & Jones we make sure that our bearers and anyone from our team attending a service is smart and our funeral arrangers continue to be smartly dressed in the office too.
 Generally, families still expect it and we feel that it remains respectful to be well turned out.
 We feel families wouldn’t want to come into our building and be met by a team of ‘smart casual’ funeral arrangers.

 We also know that, in grief, people draw strength from ritual, tradition and symbolism.
 It gives families reassurance and comfort knowing that their day is being handed with care and professionalism.
-Smart dress emphasises the fact that we know what we are doing and reinforces a sense of order and trust.
+Formal dress emphasises the fact that we know what we are doing and reinforces a sense of order and trust.

 We also know that seeing our team ‘properly dressed’ can put mourners at ease to a certain extent and assured that somebody is there to ‘direct proceedings’.